IIIF/api/source/api/search/0.9/index.md

 #### 3.2.1.
 Query Parameters

 All parameters are _OPTIONAL_ in the request.
-The default, if a parameter is empty or not supplied, is to not restrict the matching annotations by that parameter.
+The default, if a parameter is empty or not supplied, is to not restrict the annotations that match the search by that parameter.
+If the value is supplied but the field is not present in an annotation, then the search does not match that annotation.
+For example if an annotation does not have a creator, and the query specifies a `user` parameter, then the annotation does not match the query.

-Servers _MUST_ implement the `q` parameter, and _SHOULD_ implement the `motivation` parameter, the others are _OPTIONAL_ to support.
-Parameters that are received in a request but not implemented _MUST_ be ignored, and _SHOULD_ be included in the `ignored` property of the Layer in the response, described in the next section.
+Servers _MUST_ implement the `q` parameter, and _SHOULD_ implement the `motivation` parameter.
+The other parameters are _OPTIONAL_ to support.
+Parameters that are received in a request but not implemented _MUST_ be ignored, and _SHOULD_ be included in the `ignored` property of the Layer in the response, described [below][ignored-parameters].

 | Parameter  | Definition |
 | ---------  | ---------- |